shinjiwlab/shinjiwlab.github.io/_posts/2024-01-19-Interspeech2024-Discrete-Speech-Unit-Challenge.md

 * Data: LibriSpeech_100 + ML-SUPERBB 1h set
 * Framework: We recommend to use ESPnet for fair comparison.
 Feel free to let us know your preferrence.
 * Evaluation metrics: 1) Character Error Rates (CERs) on LibriSpeech and ML-SUPERB evaluation sets; 2) the bitrate of the discrete unit.
   * Character Error Rate (CER): This metric measures the performance of a system in terms of the accuracy of the words recognized or generated compared to a reference.
 All systems are ranked based on the CERs of the evaluation sets separately: 1) EN: dev-clean / dev-other / test-clean / test-other; 2) ML: test-1h.
-Note that the ranking of the EN case is based on the aggreggated CER: (total errors of {dev,test}-{clean,other}) / (total length of {dev,test}-{clean,other})
+Note that the ranking of the EN case is based on the micro-average CER of all Librispeech test sets (i.e., total errors of {dev,test}-{clean,other}) / (total length of {dev,test}-{clean,other}).
 * Ranking: The overall ranking is based on the Average Rank, which is the average of all three ranking positions:
-  * R1: aggregated CER on LibriSpeech evaluation sets;
+  * R1: micro average CER on all LibriSpeech evaluation sets;
   * R2: CER on ML-SUPERB test set;
   * R3: the bitrate of the overall test sets.